 Vertical Blinds offer an elegant, simple and stylish solution for larger windows.
 The ease of operation allows you to control the amount of light that shines into your room and increases the privacy of any space.

 Measuring for window treatments is much easier than most people think.
 Just follow these tips:

+It is very common to transpose measurements.
 We will custom make your blinds to the sizes you write on the order.
 If these sizes are incorrect it is impossible to change the blind, so take your time and double check your measurements.
-If you have any questions when measuring please call us on +62 818742574 or email us at [email protected].
+If you have any questions when measuring please call us at 0818742574 or email us at email@example.com.

 Tip: For a flush inside mount (the blind completely recessed so that no part of the blind projects out of the opening) check that you have enough depth.